fsaforo1/my-masters-degree-in-statistics/README.md

 ## Design of Experiments

 Maybe the MVP in the entire masters program.
-With the current era of 'big data', there is uneccessarily high focus on prediction, but prediction in itself is sometimes useless without control.
+With the current era of 'big data', there is unnecessarily high focus on prediction, but prediction in itself is sometimes useless without control.
 Randomized experiments is one way to test competing ideas or solutions, and thus control predictions or outcomes.
 The professor of this course, Dr. David C. Blouin is a seasoned expert in experimental design.
-I recommend taking this class after taking the linear modelling and or data mining classes because this class (DOE) introduces an almost artistic yet scientific paradigm to problem solving which you would not appreciate if taken prior to taking the latter classes.
+I recommend taking this class after taking the linear modelling and or data mining classes because this class (DoE) introduces an almost artistic yet scientific paradigm to problem solving which you would not appreciate if taken prior to taking the latter classes.
 This class is project-heavy - roughly 2 projects every week - which helps in honing this almost artistic skill.

 Although not necessary, I recommend you take this class simultaneously with an introductory course in **Causal Inference**.